Fredvel123/store_app/README.md

 If this command doesn't work, just install the project by yourself

+After all, don't forget add your own info in ".env" file (enviroment variables) if you don't do it, problably project will not work

+Also, install your POSTGRESQL database

 ## About the project

 1. Admin can create new products